 at all points in the Universe whether the observations refer to 10 trillion years in the past, now, or 10 trillion years in the future.

-One of the attractive features of the Steady State theory is that because the Universe is infinitely old the question of its origin doesn’t arise.
+One of the elegant features of the Steady State theory is that because the Universe is infinitely old the question of its origin doesn’t arise.
 It has always existed.
-Unlike the Big Bang theory, there is no point in time (or “creation event”) came into existence.
+Unlike the Big Bang theory, the Steady State theory has no point far back in time when a ‘creation event’ occurred causing the Universe to come into existence.
 To Fred Hoyle, who was a committed atheist, this was an attractive point of the theory.
-Because the Universe will always exist the question of its ultimate fate doesn’t t arise.

 Evidence against the Steady State theory